Minced Ginger is quite popular in multiple cuisines and dishes as it enhances the flavor.

 A food processor is an invention that cuts down prep time by doing boring jobs at a much faster pace.
 Chopping and mincing are two of the most popular uses of food processors.

-It can be real helpful for folks who have sensitive skin (ginger can burn skin).
+It can be really helpful for folks who have sensitive skin (ginger can burn skin).

-Here are easy steps to mince ginger using food processor.
+Here are easy steps to mince ginger using a food processor.

 Step 1: Cut Peeled Ginger

 You can start by choosing ginger.
 Clean and chop it into evenly sized ginger chunks.
 Small rhizomes are best since they will be cut into smaller pieces again before you process them.

 Keep your food processor ready and by this, we mean to choose the right attachment and blade.
 Remember, we want minced ginger not completely liquidized ginger paste!